choderalab/modelforge/docs/getting_started.rst

 ----------------------

-We recommend building a clean conda environment for modelforge using the environment yaml file in the `devctools` modelforge directory.
+We recommend building a clean conda environment for modelforge using the environment yaml file in the `devtools` modelforge directory.

 .. code-block:: bash

     conda env create -f devtools/conda-envs/test_env.yml --name modelforge

 This will create a new conda environment called `modelforge` with all the necessary dependencies.
-THen check out the source from the GitHub repository:
+Then check out the source from the GitHub repository:

 .. code-block:: bash